akriegel/hollow_knight/nkg/route.md

 - King's Pass -> Ancestral Mound
     - Start in King's Pass
     - Go to Dirtmouth & down the well
-    - In crossroads, go down the main shaft past cornifer
+    - In crossroads, go down the main shaft past Cornifer
     - Go all the way east
     - Go up one room past stag station and left
     - Do false knight skip